Connecting to Amazon Redshift Database¶

 3. Different data loading and reading options for Amazon Redshift database objects in Centerprise

-We have some sample Invoice data stored in an Amazon Redshift database table.
+We have sample Invoice data stored in an Amazon Redshift database table.
 The data contains information about the orders placed by customers.
 We want to aggregate records of customer orders to find the sum of the price and the quantities ordered by each customer.
 We will then create a new table in the Amazon Redshift database and write this data to it.

-We’ll be using the Database Table Source object to source data from the Amazon Redshift database.
+We will be using the Database Table Source object to source data from the Amazon Redshift database.